 That’s why over the past two years the stock flat-lined for the most part, until 2019 began.

 Another big part of it was the fact that LSCC has had historically close ties to the Chinese market, so the trade war was a big factor in its performance.
 But again, uncertainty was more the issue.

 By January, the trade war fallout was clear and resetting expectations boosted LSCC.
-The stock is up 145% year to date and looks well positioned to get moving again as the U.S. relents on tech tariffs and China swoops in while the window is open.
+The stock is up 180% year to date and looks well-positioned to get moving again.
 It’s a stock to buy.

 But there’s no real reason to be alarmed.
 This company has a $30 billion market cap, is up 44% year to date, and sells at a trailing PE of 35.

 XLNX is a leading chipmaker in two of the hottest sectors right now: 5G telecom and data centers.